Avner Yashar: Career

 In 2021, the ToHA building, designed by Ron Arad and Avner Yashar, won the CTBUH award for "Best Tall Office Building," and "Best Tall Building Middle East and Africa".

-In 2018, Avner's firm won two first prize awards at an excellence Competition of the Israeli Construction and Infrastructure Industry.
+In 2018, his firm won two first prize awards in an excellence competition sponsored by the Israeli Construction and Infrastructure Industry.
 Tel Aviv's "Bezalel Market" project won the "Luxury Residential Complex" category, and Herzliya's "Vitania House - Fedco" project won the "Best Office Building" category.

-Architectural Ideology
+Views

-For the past 20 years, Avner has been calling for the densification of cities in Israel.
-During these years, the projects he planned were also characterized by multiple urban construction, including the construction of skyscrapers and mixed-use projects.
-In addition, Avner claims that the accelerated population growth requires new and innovative thinking regarding the development of future cities in Israel.
-In terms of his architectural ideology, Avner has been defined as a prominent influencing figure in the landscape of high-rise towers of Tel Aviv.
+Yashar is a supporter of densification, characterized by building more skyscrapers and mixed-use projects.
+He is perceived as a leader in shaping the landscape of high-rise towers of Tel Aviv.

-In 2014, Avner taught at the Tel Aviv University's School of Architecture.
-In the same year, Avner published a study examining the urban connectivity of Tel Aviv.
-As a part of the study's conclusion, Avner proposed to create main arteries throughout the city which would bear a single name in addition to building more bridges over the Ayalon highway which would further connect the separated eastern and western sections of the city..
+In 2014, Yashar taught at the Tel Aviv University's School of Architecture.
+That year, he published a study examining the urban connectivity of Tel Aviv.
+He proposed building main arteries throughout the city and more bridges over the Ayalon highway to further connect the separated eastern and western sections of the city.